 I was wrong.

 Endhaven has a magic system.
 It is metaphorical magic.
-As magic is beyond all people, simply too infinite to grasp and nothing at all of what a mind can conceive, it must be cast as a metaphor in order to understand.
+As magic is beyond all people, simply too infinite to grasp and nothing at all of what a mind can conceive, it must be cast as a metaphor in order to be understood.
 Once you understand something as a metaphor, then you can express yourself through that metaphor, but are also limited by the natural limitations of that metaphor.

 The advantage to the reader is that this style of magic takes remarkably little effort to explain.
 Once you set up the metaphor, the reader can easily follow the metaphor, which acts as the rules-set for the power.
 They'll appreciate clever uses of the power within the limitations.
 And you as an author are given a symbolic set of vocabulary to go both with the power and the character.